andrebolerbarros/Chora_etal_2022/README.md

 cd $gen_index
 ```

 To align our samples, we need the reference genome indexes, that are just the corresponding reference genome (.fasta) and its corresponding annotation (.gtf).
-We used different versions for the datasets: While for the first two datasets, we used version 97, the version 99 was used for the last dataset.
+We used the genome and correspondig annotation for the version 89.

 ```
-wget ftp://ftp.ensembl.org/pub/release-97/fasta/mus_musculus/dna/Mus_musculus.GRCm38.dna.primary_assembly.fa.gz
+wget ftp://ftp.ensembl.org/pub/release-89/fasta/mus_musculus/dna/Mus_musculus.GRCm38.dna.primary_assembly.fa.gz
 gunzip Mus_musculus.GRCm38.dna.primary_assembly.fa.gz

-wget ftp://ftp.ensembl.org/pub/release-97/gtf/mus_musculus/Mus_musculus.GRCm38.97.gtf.gz
+wget ftp://ftp.ensembl.org/pub/release-89/gtf/mus_musculus/Mus_musculus.GRCm38.89.gtf.gz
 gunzip Mus_musculus.GRCm38.97.gtf.gz
 ```
  Now that we have the files, we proceed to use STAR with the option of  `genomeGenerate`